All VPNs are not created equal. Different VPNs serve different purposes, and needs differ from country to country.

 An affordable service that skimps on absolutely nothing.

-- Pros: strong speeds, security, special double VPN, sturdy no-logging strategy, simultaneous connections, and platform-spanning apps, suitably priced
+- Pros: strong speeds, security, special double VPN, sturdy no-logging strategy, 6 simultaneous connections, platform-spanning apps, suitably priced

 - Cons: lack of router app

 NordVPN shows why the VPN game is called a “trust industry.”
 When you pay (the very cheap) prices for NordVPN, you pay for peace of mind.

 With data encryption at 256-bit backed by a 2048-bit handshake and accompanied by a double VPN feature (as well as Onion over VPN), NordVPN uses its Panama registration to ensure users’ movements remain anonymous with no logging of their data.

 Of their 5700+ servers, you can see which ones support P2P, dedicated IP, and such.

 With these features and prices (starting at $3.49/month), you’d forgive NordVPN for some shortcomings, too; but thankfully, you’d strain to find even one.
 Ultimately, however, there’s a subjectivity involved in its utility for Romania specifically, which keeps it off the top spot for best VPN for Romania.

 A surprise, to be sure, but a welcome one.

 - Pros: server spread spans 60+ countries including Romania, unlimited streaming bandwidth, no logs, average prices, fast speeds